act65/masters-thesis/notes/invariant/notes.md

 ***

-Symmetries are about taking the topology / graph of the observed data and reducing it to its quotient.

-***

 1) symmetry of architectures; 2) symmetry of weights; 3) symmetry of neurons; 4) symmetry of derivatives; 5) symmetry of processing; and 6) symmetry of learning rules https://arxiv.org/pdf/1712.08608.pdf